JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 6 Notes.md

 - Start with a simple algorithm, implement it quickly, and test it early.
 - Plot learning curves to decide if more data, more features, etc. will help
-- Error analysis: manually examine the errors on examples in the cross validation set and try to spot a trend.
+- **Error analysis:** manually examine the errors on examples in the cross validation set and try to spot a trend.

+**Error analysis example:** Assume that we have 500 emails and our algorithm misclassifies a 100 of them.
+We could manually analyze the 100 emails and categorize them based on what type of emails they are.
+We could then try to come up with new cues and features that would help us classify these 100 emails correctly.
+Hence, if most of our misclassified emails are those which try to steal passwords, then we could find some features that are particular to those emails and add them to our model.

+**Quick Evaluation**

 It's important to get error results as a single, numerical value.
 Otherwise it is difficult to assess your algorithm's performance.

 You may need to process your input before it is useful.
-For example, if your input is a set of words, you may want to treat the same word with different forms (fail/failing/failed) as one word, so must use "stemming software" to recognize them all as one.
+For example, if your input is a set of words, you may want to treat the same word with different forms (fail/failing/failed) as one word, so must use "stemming software" to recognize them all as one, but inorder to quickly do this a quick to understand error result should be used to determine if our prosed solution makes the ML model better.

+## Take away:

+For classification problems, perform data analysis on the incorrect ML model outputs.
+Look at the aggregated features across the classification categories to determine what features are important and not important - look at what is being missed.
+This helps guide where you should focus to create more sophisticated features.

+This sort of error analysis, which is the process of manually examining the mistakes that the algorithm makes, can often help guide you to the most fruitful avenues to pursue

 # Error Metrics for Skewed Classes